-After a startling demonstration of this newfound ability at Wrigley Field, he is signed on as the pitcher of the Chicago Cubs, where he learns that being a professional baseball player is a lot harder than it looks.
-Needless to say, Hilarity Ensues
+After a startling demonstration of this newfound ability at Wrigley Field, Henry is signed on as a pitcher for the Chicago Cubs, where he learns that being a professional baseball player is a lot harder than it looks.
+Needless to say, Hilarity Ensues.

 This movie contains examples of: